UX Case Study #2

 Figma Design: Marketing Blocks on Home Page

-New Section on Home Page (Figma)
+Detail of Home Page Design (Figma)

 Term Life - Detail of Figma Design - Quote Page